rkalbag/instant-feedback-docs/about/index.md

 This is the Lightning App that contains various LWC to show a dashboard, create the web links for each Salesforce User to use as their Instant Feedback links in email signatures and other ineteractions.
 It also shows the review statistics.

 ### InstantFeedback Visualforce Page
-This Visualforce Page is used as the homepage of the Salesforce
+This Visualforce Page is used as the homepage of the public Salesforce Site and uses various LWCs to collect and display information during the feedback collection process.

 ## Apex Classes